SharkSnack/shiren-4/content/guides/tips-and-tricks.md

 ##### Use Boy Carts

 - Strong shield (Early Game)
-    - HP regenerates quickly when max HP is low, so equip a shield with 10+ defense and step in place<br/>while Boy Cart or Cross Cart shoot arrows at you, then collect the arrows that miss (84% accuracy).
+    - HP regenerates quickly when max HP is low, so equip a shield with 10+ defense and step in place<br/>while Boy Cart or Cross Cart shoots arrows at you, then collect the arrows that miss (84% accuracy).
     - If your HP gets low, enter a hallway to regenerate HP.
     - Poison Arrow or Poison Grass can make up for lower defense.
     - Can obtain about 1 stack of arrows if done until the wind blows, but it depletes a lot of fullness.